 In Florida, car accident victims will likely receive insurance benefits and other damages through one or more of the following:

-To save you time, stress, and money, our attorneys will avoid going to trial and attempt to negotiate a fair settlement deal with the insurer.
+To save you time, stress, and money, our attorneys will do everything possible to avoid going to trial and attempt to negotiate a fair settlement deal with the insurer.
 However, if your injuries are too severe or the insurer refuses to cooperate, we may have no choice but to push forward with your claim in court.

 When you hire a personal injury lawyer at the Law Offices of Anidjar & Levine to represent you in your car accident case, we take care of everything so you can rest and recover.
 Our attorney will: